Jonathan002/ngTSM/README.md

 ### Share State with SharedService

-- A private shared store service can be attached to each feature barrel and be used privately between all the service of the feature barrel.
+- A private shared store service (hiearchy of *lowest*) can be attached to each feature barrel and be used privately between all the service of the feature barrel.
 It can be used to hold utilities such as shared state properties or contain observables to emit state changes.
 This should be used as a last resort if Hiearchy DI cannot do the job.
 The goal is to isolate state and mutation logic together as much as possible.